mcneel/rhino.inside/Autodesk/Revit/README.md

 ### Sample 7
 ![](doc/images/Sample7.png)

-1. Use the _Pyhton_ icon into the Add-Ins tab to open Rhino Python editor window.
+1. Use the _Python_ icon into the Add-Ins tab to open Rhino Python editor window.
 2. Load pyhthon script file called _"Sample7.py"_ there is in this folder.
 3. Click on the green play button you will found on the Pyhton script editor window.
 4. You should have an sphere in the Revil model.